 When Nystatin doesn’t work for diaper rash

-We took our daughter to the pediatrician and she quickly confirmed that it was yeast and that we should apply Nystatin on it for 10 days.
+We took our daughter to the pediatrician and she quickly confirmed that it was yeast and that we should apply nystatin for diaper rash.
 So we followed the instructions, but nothing was working.
 In fact, it seemed to be getting worse and spreading slightly outside the diaper area.

-Nystatin and clotrimazole (aka Lotrimin) are often prescribed for yeast diaper rashes, but often times they don’t work.
+Nystatin and clotrimazole (aka Lotrimin) and antifungal cream for babies are often prescribed for yeast diaper rashes, but often times they don’t work.
 The quicker you can notice these aren’t making a difference, the quicker you can start a new method that is actually going to relieve your child (and yourself) of this pesky yeast diaper rash.

 Monistat for Diaper Rash